Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ## Testing Approach

 We believe that test quality should be prioritised over quantity.
-Not every single component will be tested, but rather only:
+Not every single component will be tested, but rather these will be prioritised:

 - Pure Functions
 - Reusable components (excluding Shadcn UI)
-- Core interactivity elements and business logic
+- Core interactivity elements

-Coverage target with Jest is 80%.
+- Business logic

+Additional components might be covered for practice purposes.

 E2E test to be implemented...

 ## UI Setup